Appendix 4 – The Schwarzschild Formula Extended for Electric Charges

 Interpretation

-- The first term \( \frac{r_{s}}{r} \) represents the gravitational distortion of the vacuum as in the Schwarzschild solution.
+- The first term \( \frac{r_{s}}{r} \) represents the gravitational curvature of spacetime as in the Schwarzschild solution.

-- The additional term \( \frac{r_{Q}^{2}}{r^{2}} \) describes the repulsive (for like charges) electromagnetic effect within general relativity.
+- The additional term \( \frac{r_{Q}^{2}}{r^{2}} \) describes the repulsive electromagnetic effect (for like charges) within general relativity.

-In classical Newtonian physics there exists a gravitational field in the vacuum.
-According to Einstein, however, there is no gravitational field as such; instead spacetime itself is curved due to gravitation.
+In classical Newtonian physics, there exists a gravitational field in vacuum.
+However, according to Einstein, there is no gravitational field, but rather spacetime is curved due to gravity.
 In that case, \( T_{\mu\nu} = 0 \).

 In the case of the Reissner–Nordström solution, the stress-energy tensor \( T_{\mu\nu} \) is not zero everywhere, even though one speaks of a “vacuum.”